MTheurer/urlShortener/README.md

 1. After opening Postman, go to ```http://127.0.0.1:8080/shorten```

-2. You will be entering your new URL within the "body", through a POST method
+2. You will be entering your new URL within the body, through a POST method

 3. Enter your URL in Json format